Vice-108/skin_cancer_detection/README.md

-Here is a sample `README.md` for your Python project that involves classifying skin cancer types based on the HAM10000 dataset with a web interface:

----

 # Skin Cancer Classification Web Application

 This project provides a web-based interface to upload an image and classify the type of skin cancer.
 The model uses the HAM10000 dataset, which is a large collection of labeled skin lesion images.
 The system applies machine learning techniques to classify skin lesions and help in early detection of skin cancer.